 These machines are small and fast without sacrificing quality.
 They have a higher build capacity relative to the machine’s size and move faster than other 3D printer designs.
 Voron also features a stationary print bed, so vibrations can’t ruin your print.
 And, they have HEPA filters built-in, which we love from a user-health standpoint.

-However, Voron isn’t great for beginners or anyone who doesn’t want to tinker with their printer.
+However, Voron isn’t great for beginners (check our article here if you’re looking for a beginner 3D printer) or anyone who doesn’t want to tinker with their printer.
 You have to purchase whichever model you choose as a DIY kit, and printing additional parts can be expensive.
 Plus, if there are any inaccuracies in your printed pieces, it will affect the machine’s ability as a whole.

 The Anet A8 Plus comes as a DIY kit or as a partially assembled machine.
 Though it doesn’t offer the best out-of-the-box experience, it is affordable and easy enough for someone with moderate skills to assemble, modify, and use.